GhostPack/Rubeus/README.md

         The "/consoleoutfile:C:\FILE.txt" argument redirects all console output to the file specified.

-        the "/quiet" argument disables any output of the command
+        The "/quiet" argument disables any output of the command

         The "/nowrap" flag prevents any base64 ticket blobs from being column wrapped for any function.